 - Published

-Cloudflare and performance for Thailand websites
+Why I like Cloudflare for Thailand websites

+The important caveat is that Cloudflare should support the technical foundation, not hide a weak one.
 If the origin is slow, the cache rules are unclear, or third-party scripts dominate the page, a CDN will only solve part of the problem.

 Start with what should be cached